-This course is perfect for young people and adults who are looking to get back into education or those who are progressing on from our NC Early Education and Childcare course.
+- This course is perfect for those already working in Early Learning and Childcare and looking to develop knowledge and skills for registration with the SSSC or for those progressing from our NC Early Education and Childcare course.

 You should be 17 years of age or over when applying for the course and should have experience of working with children.
 You should also possess one of the following:

-- Foundation Apprenticeship: Social Services and Healthcare SCQF Level 6 plus Higher English at Grade A or B
+- Foundation Apprenticeship: Social Services and Healthcare SCQF Level 6 plus Higher English at Grade C or above

-- Foundation Apprenticeship: Social Services: Children and Young People SCQF Level 6 plus Higher English at Grade A or B
+- Foundation Apprenticeship: Social Services: Children and Young People SCQF Level 6 plus Higher English at Grade C or above

 - National Certificate: Early Education and Childcare group award